dustinpfister/blog_posts/_posts/linux-ffmpeg.md

 ## 1 - Basic example of creating a video from a collection of frames

+When I was first starting out with ffmpeg I was in a situation in which I was using a program of mind that exports video as a collection of frames where I have a png file for each frame.
+I then Just wanted to create an mp4 video file from this collection of image files.

 ```
 $ ffmpeg -framerate 30 -i ./frames/frame-%04d.png video.mp4
 ```

+One thing that I noticed is that the order in which options are passed is important, and can result in differing output results.
+For example I was creating an animation project that consisted of 600 image files, and at a frame rate of 30 the end result should be a 20 second video, but yet I was ending up with a 24 second video.
+After some quick research reading the manual page, and other sources I have found that I was just messing up with the order of the options and now I am getting a 20 second video for that specific collection of frames.

+There is another problem that I also noticed right away and that was that the output videos where not working in every program that I would use to playback a video.
+Mainly it was not working in Video Lan Client, so that lead be to believe that I must be neglecting a few additional options beyond just that of frame rate and input.
+So then lets look at some more examples of ffmpeg to get to the bottom of this.

 ## 2 - Codecs and  pixel formats